 And the Xeneizes president, Daniel Angelici, confirmed on Friday that Riquelme has been allowed to have his contract suspended, meaning that he is now officially on unpaid leave and free to sign for any team outside of Argentina.

-"From now on I'll just be a Boca fan and I'll wish them well.
+He added, "From now on I'll just be a Boca fan and I'll wish them well.
 Now it's time for Leandro Paredes to shine.
 He is 18 years old and is a great player.
 I don't want to stay and stand in his way.

 "I feel I play better than before.
 So if you have a team, just let me know and we'll kick a ball about."